creativetechnologylab/generative-ai-with-python/ollama.md

 Be aware that these models are typically at least a couple GBs in size, meaning that if you download several of them, they will gradually eat up space on your hard drive.
 Be sure to remove the models you no longer wish to use.
 This can be done by entering the command `ollama rm model-to-remove`.

+To see a list of available Ollama models, look here: https://ollama.com/search

 ## Ollama and Python

 There are two ways you can talk with Ollama using Python.
 Start by creating a conda environment and naming it ollama.
 Open either the terminal or the Miniforge prompt.
 Create an environment with the command `conda create --name ollama python=3.10` and then activate the environment with the command `conda activate ollama`.